nedmorgan/go-lang-teachme/README.md

 ### Using Golang
 Golang is mainly used in the terminal through server-side rendering.
 Once Goland is built it can be executed in ther terminal, similar to executing code with node.js.

+### Golang Interview Questions

+1. Where is Go executed in the development of an application?
+2. Where is Go heavily utilized?
+3. How do you execute a function in Go?